Greek shares lead European shares higher after ECB boost

 Traders also saw a greater chance that anti-bailout party Syriza, currently leading in the polls, would reach a compromise with Greece's official lenders if they came into power.

-Greece will be eligible for the ECB bond-buying programme but subject to stricter conditions because of its bailout plan.
+Greece will be eligible for the ECB bond-buying programme but subject to stricter conditions because of its European Union/International Monetary Fund bailout programme.

-"The ECB have thrown a carrot to Syriza, saying that if you complete the review and agree with the troika
+"We are seeing a relief rally," said Beta Securities trader Takis Zamanis.
+"The market reflects it is more likely that a new Greek government will be formed on Monday."

+At 1113 GMT, the FTSEurofirst 300 index of top European shares was up 1.6 percent at 1,476.29 points, posting a new seven-year high.
+The index is up 4.8 percent this week, set for its strongest week since December 2011.

 * Says Zydus received final approval from USFDA for budesonide capsules